slub/kitodo-production-docker/kitodo/README.md

 ```

 ### Multi compose project

+When different projects are needed e.g. to do a review without breaking the existing environment for the current projects of a customer and a feature.

 Go to the directory where you've put docker-compose.yml.
 Create subdirectory where you want to store your compose projects.
 In our examples we named it "projects".
 Create project directory (e.g. my-compose-project) in subdirectory where you want to store your compose project data.